omerman/qwik-store-mutation-issue/README.md

 npm start # or `yarn start`
 ```

-> Note: during dev mode, Vite may request a significant number of `.js` files.
+> During dev mode, Vite may request a significant number of `.js` files.
 This does not represent a Qwik production build.

 ## Preview